prebid/Prebid.js-packager/README.md

 Each of these top-level objects in a Packager configuration file are used for tracking a specific version of Prebid.js and a set of Prebid.js "packages" that you wish to have built, using that version, into either Prebid.js javascript bundles or Packager manifest files which can facilitate creating dynamic Prebid.js javascript bundles.
-The keys on these top-level objects is expected to be unique (e.g. "pub1", "pub2" etc).
+The keys on these top-level objects are expected to be unique (e.g. "pub1", "pub2" etc).

 The `version` field for each top-level Packager object specifies which version of Prebid.js will be used for the enclosed packages.
 The only requirement of the version specified is that it be a valid version of Prebid.js that has support for Prebid.js modules: `version >= 0.26.0`.

 The `packages` array is where you define each of the Prebid.js javascript bundles or Packager manifest files that will be created when the Packager is run.
-Which type of file is built will depend on the filename supplied for the package.
+Which type of file is built will depend on the filename extension supplied for the package.
 The type of file generated will dictate which values are allowed in the rest of the package object.

 ### Javascript .js bundle package